The Best Pasta Restaurants in London

 For the best hand-rolled pasta in Soho

 Chefs Chris Leach and David Carter wowed critics with a nose-to-tail approach to Italian cooking at their 10 Heddon Street pop-up in 2019.
-That quality endures just down the road at Manteca.
+That quality endures just down the road at Manteca (UPDATE NOVEMBER 2021: the restaurant has now moved to Shoreditch, East London).
 Expect wonderful hand-rolled pasta and sauces made from unusual bits of animal, like pig tails.
 As with many restaurants on this list, there is a distinct British feel to dishes such as brown crab cacio e pepe, and sweetcorn ravioli with girolles and nasturtium – the latter a standout.
 They make their mortadella in-house too.

 Bocca di Lupo